- Feedback Metadata: metadata that is tied to a specific feedback item, such as the version of the app of an iOS review

 Feedback and Snippet Views

+The most clear view you will have to observe these metadata values is in a feedback and snippet expanded view.
 On the sidebar, you will see each of the 3 metadata classes available as configured in the sidebar under “Account”, “Customer metadata” and “Feedback metadata”:

 Home Dashboard